chrisBioInf/TR-RNA-gene-duplication-supplementary/README.md

 Evaluates data obtained from the previous script and candidate telomere sequences and cross-compares them for matches between candidates and DNAseq tandem repeats.
-Candidate TRs are currently hard-coded and will have to be changed in the script (currently set to our Andrena dorsata candidates as an example).
+Candidate tandem repeats are currently hard-coded and will have to be changed in the script (currently set to our Andrena dorsata candidates as an example).